 Try new media

 For example, if you are used to using oils or acrylics, try watercolor, or vice versa.
 Each media has different properties that can expand your ideas of how to handle the media.
-I was trained in watercolors, and even though I prefer to paint in oils now, I sometimes use techniques that I learned from my training in watercolors
+I was trained in watercolors, and even though I prefer to paint in oils now, I sometimes use techniques that I learned from my training in watercolors.

 Learn a new technique

 Related to the previous idea, another idea for how to get inspiration for painting is to learn a new technique in your chosen media, by perhaps taking a workshop with a different artist.
 Always remember to separate out technique from principles.
-The underlying principles of painting (those things I included in my Apprentice Program), are universal truths and will always apply.
+The underlying principles of painting (those things I include in my Apprentice Program), are universal truths and will always apply.
 Techniques however, are infinitely varied, and you can use whatever technique you want, within the bounds of the underlying principles of painting.

 Try new subject matter